zxlml/S2MAM/README.md

-# Semi-supervised Meta Additive Model for Robust Estimation and Variable Selection
+# S2MAM: Semi-supervised Meta Additive Model

 This repository is the official implementation for S2MAM based on Python language.